 Dean swallowed.
 His face blank and schooled.

-"It nearly suceeded dean.
+"It nearly succeeded Dean.
 The marks are a lot like what happened to the hikers just south of here, and I don't care about bears or murderers.
 It's not normal."

-"We'll know more when he wakes up, but right now...I'm afraid I can't do anything to heal your brother.
-I'm sorry"
+"We'll know more when he wakes up, but right now...I'm afraid there isn't more we can do."

 "W-what...wait, will he be okay?"

 The Doctor sighed.
-"Depends if Sam pulls through- this is upto his body now and his decision to make it.
-He's been through a lot..."
+"Depends if Sam pulls through- this is up to his body now and his fight.
+I know it's tough son, he looks like he's been through a lot..."

 No shit Doc...